 For each roadway performance measure, the TPO is required to establish a Regional performance target or adopt TDOT's target and therefore agree to plan and program projects that contribute toward meeting the targets.
 PM1 targets are updated annually.
+PM2 and PM3 are based on a 4-year "Performance Period", the first of which is from 2018 to 2021.
 Separate 2-year and 4-year targets are established for various particular measures under PM2 and PM3, as applicable under 23 CFR part 490.
 Transit performance measures require the TPO to establish performance targets not less than 180 days from the establishment of the transit provider TAM targets or standards established under 23 CFR part 490, and 49 U.S.C.
 5326(c).